Transform Your Life Through Online Writing Classes

 These online writing classes will help you progress as a writer.
 Outside of a course, it’s easy to procrastinate.
 I don’t have to enumerate the ways; I’m sure you’re familiar with them.
 Having an assignment due will help you make time for your writing.
 To succeed at the course:

 - Commit yourself to it.
 Spend 10 to 15 hours a week so that you can complete the assignments in a timely manner and keep your momentum going throughout the online writing class.

 - Finish the assignments.
 Don’t worry about how you’ll get through all the assignments, just worry about the next one.
 After you’ve finished that one and have received my response, move to the following one.
 As professional athletes say, take ’em one at a time.

-NOTE: I will respond to the assignments within a week.
-You have six months to complete them.
+NOTE: Our instructors will respond to the assignments within a week.
+You have six months to complete the courses.
 Try to make steady progress in the online writing course.
 Six months is generally plenty of time to finish all of the assignments.

 After you receive the course materials, take a look at them and make sure the course seems right for you.
 If it does not, please let me know within a week, and I will refund all the tuition except for a $100 course cancellation fee.
 After a week, there will be no refunds for the course.

 These are one-on-one tutorials, where we work with you individually to improve your writing.
 You begin at any time.
 You proceed at your own pace.
 You have six months to complete the online writing classes.
 After you sign up, I send you written materials guiding you through the course.
 You submit assignments via email or regular mail and get a prompt response.
 You can pay with a check or a credit card.
 Click on the Buy Now button to see about payment options.
 I look forward to working with you!